Saddle Point Evasion via Curvature-Regularized Gradient Dynamics: Curvature-Regularized Gradient Dynamics

 \subsection{The Augmented Cost}

 The analysis in Sec.~\ref{sec:olf} identified curvature blindness as the root limitation of the squared norm of the gradient as the OLF.
-To encode second-order information, we augment the objective with a smooth penalty on the most negative Hessian eigenvalue.
-Let $\lambda_{\min}(\bx) := \lambda_{\min}(\bH(\bx))$ denote the smallest eigenvalue of the Hessian.
-We define the augmented cost
+To encode second-order information, we augment the objective with a smooth penalty on the negative Hessian spectrum.
+Let $\lambda_1(\bx), \ldots, \lambda_n(\bx)$ denote the eigenvalues of $\bH(\bx)$ and define the smooth negative-part function